-We don’t charge monthly fees, the only fee you pay after the free hosting for the first year would be between R 600.00 – R 900.00 for the 2nd years hosting depending how many products you have.
+We don’t charge monthly fees, the only fee you pay after the free hosting for the first year (12 Months) would be R 600.00 for the 2nd years (12 Months) hosting and domain renewal.
 Our service include full support.

 Do you upload my categories and product's?

 We upload all your Categories and upload your first 30 products with descriptions and images.
 We show you on your computer screen by an remote interface how to manage your shopping cart, product prices, product images and how to process your orders.

 How do I know I an order has been placed on my Store?